 - Finally, the solid material that is left, called char, burns on its surface.
 This is a chemical reaction with a gas from the flow, like oxygen.

-To set up a combusting particle injection in Fluent, you must define several important parameters:
+To set up a combusting particle injection, you must define several important parameters:

 - Material: You must choose a material (like coal) that has combustion properties defined.